drolsen/MotorizedGrowLight/README.md

 # Motorized Grow Light

-Here you will be able to learn and download the required files to build your own arduino based motorized grow light for under 100$.
+Here you will learn to build your own Arduino based motorized grow light track for just under $100 USD.
+This build can be ran on any length track and has canopy light distribution logic built in.

+Motor can be powered on and off at any point without error canopy logic (perfect for light timers and recommened).

 ## Getting Started & Things to Know